lordsonvimal/bake-css/README.md

   - Don't use more than 2 font families and not more than 3 variations
   - Use em/rem units for fonts
   - Spaces relative to fonts can use `em` or `rem`
+- Compiler
+  - Create a compiler for dynamic styling and create only the used styles using it
 ## Drawbacks
 Some common problems can be mitigated
 - It takes time to grasp the defined grammar.
 Each dev prefers their own grammar